-The MMF's Associate Programme also allows our members to join regular in-depth seminars with more than 40 world-leading companies including YouTube, Amazon, Spotify, More recently we have developed an
+The MMF's Associate Programme also allows our members to join regular in-depth seminars with more than 40 world-leading companies including YouTube, Amazon, Spotify, Soundcloud, Eacebook and Kohalt

-Educational Associate Programme, providing a pathway for specialist universities and colleges to engage directly with our community.
+More recently we have developed an Educational Associate Programme, providing a pathway for specialist universities and colleges to engage directly with our community.

 MMF has played a lead role in the conversation around mental health and well-being, publishing The Music Managers Guide To Mental Health in 2017 in conjunction with Music Support and Help Musicians UK.
-As well as speaking publicly in panels and forums on this important issue, we have given a priority support their own mental health and that of their artists - such as workshops on suicide prevention, working with labels on mental health signposting and providing peer-to-peer
+As well as speaking publicly in panels and forums on this important issue, we have given a priority to providing managers with concrete skills to support their own mental health and that of their artists - such as workshops on suicide prevention, working with labels on mental health signposting and providing peer-to-peer support.

-We plan to continuously review our FanData guide and course programme to ensure it's relevant and updated for our membership's
+We plan to continuously review our FanData guide and course programme to ensure it's relevant and updated for our membership's needs.